hollaex/hollaex-kit/README.md

 Here is the list of events you can subscribe:

 - orderbook
-- ticker
 - trades
-- chart
 - user (Private updates for the user such as balance, user orders etc as explained below)
-- all (It subsribes to all events)
+- all (It subscribes to all events)

 When you subscribe to private updates on user you should listen for the events as follows: